wullm/swiftsim/doc/RTD/source/ParameterFiles/parameter_description.rst

 parametrization is used, SWIFT defaults to :math:`\Omega_r = 0`.
 If only ``N_ur`` is specified, the default temperature :math:`T_{\rm{CMB},0}=2.7255` Kelvin is assumed.
-Note that :math:`N_{ur}` differs from :math:`N_\rm{eff}`, which also includes massive neutrinos.
+Note that :math:`N_{ur}` differs from :math:`N_\rm{eff}`, the latter of which also includes massive neutrinos.

 Massive neutrinos can be included by specifying the optional parameters: